 8. Match rate

 The percentage of your cookies which the device mapping has associated with a device.
-This has nothing to do with accuracy.
-However, based on our discussion with various cross device partners, you should see 40-60% match rate for probabilistic models, and 10-40% for deterministic models.
+This has nothing to do with recall as we are not checking for correct matches.
+Based on our discussion with various ross device partners, you should see 40-60% match rate for probabilistic models, and 10-40% for deterministic models.
 Note that many times, this will not only be across multiple devices, but across different cookie ids on the same device.
 For example, cookie A and Cookie B both belong to me because I cleared my history recently.
 Matching across cookies is an under discussed, underappreciated benefit of a cross device graph.